 That's incredibly common.
 A free consult call with me — just you, no kid required — is often a good first step to figure out whether therapy makes sense and how to approach the conversation.

-For new moms navigating postpartum with an ADHD brain — whether diagnosed before pregnancy, during, or after.
-Especially for moms who feel like postpartum is harder for them than it seems to be for everyone else.
+For new and expecting parents navigating pregnancy, postpartum, and the early years with an ADHD brain — whether diagnosed before, during, or after having a child.
+Especially for parents who feel like this is harder for them than it seems to be for everyone else, and for those processing a difficult birth experience or struggling with the early parent-infant bond.

-Do I need an ADHD diagnosis to work with you on postpartum?
+Do I need an ADHD diagnosis to work with you as a new parent?

-No. Many moms come in with suspected ADHD or are in the process of being evaluated.
-If postpartum is hitting you harder than expected and you've always struggled with focus, regulation, or overwhelm, that's enough to start.
+No. Many new parents come in with suspected ADHD or are in the process of being evaluated.
+If early parenthood is hitting you harder than expected and you've always struggled with focus, regulation, or overwhelm, that's enough to start.

 How soon after birth can I start?